bakd247/ecdsaKeyFinder/README.md

 Note:

 The larger the Size of the Collision List you create...the longer each try will take to search through the list.
-So there is a point around 1 billion or more collisions in the list where the keys per second starts to take a hit due to the search time of the large Collision List.
+So there is a point around 100 Thousand or more collisions in the lists where the keys per second starts to take a hit due to the search time of the large Collision List.
 It is recommended to keep your Collision List lower than 1 Million Total Keys for the maximum "hash rate"/ "key creation per second rate".

 This tool works best with python3